kaixxx/noScribe/README_pyqt.md

 ```

 The interface features a header with the application logo, a sidebar for
-selecting input and output files, language and diarization options and
+selecting input and output files, language and diarization options,
-start/stop buttons.
-Transcription is performed in a background thread using
+start/stop time fields and start/stop buttons.
+Transcription is performed in a
-`faster-whisper` and progress messages are appended to the log view.
+background thread using `faster-whisper` and progress messages are appended to
+the log view.

 ## Localization